 Career Options and Requirements for Home Health Care Jobs

 Jobs that involve dispensing care to the elderly or sick call for certain characteristics such as compassion, desire to help, honesty and physical strength.
 The demands of the job - long hours, difficult tasks, emotional stress and low pay - result in high turnover rates.
 Entry-level jobs, such as aides, often don't require a high school diploma or formal training.
 Those wishing to become a licensed practical nurse or registered nurse need additional education and certification.

 Personal Care Aides

 Personal care aides, commonly known as caregivers or companions, are most often found in residential care facilities and private homes.
-The U.S. Bureau of Labor Statistics (BLS) reported that personal care aides earned a mean annual salary of $20,990 in May 2013, and that employment opportunities in the field would increase 49% between 2012 and 2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that personal care aides earned a median annual salary of $20,980 in May 2015, and that employment opportunities in the field would increase 26% between 2014 and 2024.